 If using correctly, a Pack ‘N Play can be a safe alternative for the crib.
 Research had even shown that cribs and Pack ‘N Plays are in fact the safest sleeping places for your baby.
 They are more stable from bassinets, and the risk for SIDS (Sudden Infant Death Syndrome) is the lowest.

 However, in my eyes, the classic wooden crib stays the best sleeping arrangement for a baby, especially for a newborn.
-If you need a baby bed that would stand newt to yours, thinks about a mini crib.
-Take a closer look into Babyletto Origami, which is portable and even foldable mini crib.
+If you need a baby bed that would stand next to yours, think about a portable mini crib.
+Take a closer look into Babyletto Origami, which stands on wheels and folds down for storage.
 Yes, it is not the cheapest mini crib, but it is not the only one in the market.
-For instance, you can get a beautiful Delta Children mini crib, which has the same features, and lower price.
+For instance, you can get a beautiful Delta Children mini crib, which has the same features, and a lower price.

 So, as you see … even if you are on tight with a budget, you have different options.
 And don’t get me wrong, I am not against Pack ‘N Plays.
 In fact, I love them, just not for everyday sleep!

 Oh, I almost forget.
 There are affordable standard full-size cribs too.
-For example, while offering the same features as high budget cribs, Union 3-in-1 convertible crib costs only a little more than $100.
+For example, while offering the same features as high-budget cribs, Union 4-in-1 convertible crib costs only a little more than $100.

 Why my baby doesn’t use Pack ‘N Play as a crib all the time?